Virtual walks in the Ising model: finite time scaling: Results for the spin walk in the 1- Ising model

-Although all results, including persistence probability, in the one dimensional Ising model are known exactly, we explore the results in the walk picture.
-For this, we first check that the distributions $P(x,t)$ at $T=0$ are U shaped distributions which collapse when plotted against $x/t$.
+Although all results, including persistence probability, in the one dimensional Ising model are known exactly, we explore the walk picture to extract some relevant information.
+For this, we first check that the distributions $P(x,t)$ at $T=0$ are U shaped distributions and the data for $P(x,t)t$ at different times collapse when plotted against $x/t$.
 The scaling of $x \sim t$ indicates that the resultant walk is ballistic in nature.
 The behavior of $P(x,t)$ at $T=0$ is expected to involve the persistence exponent $\theta$ according to \cite{Drouffe} as,

 We get a good agreement with the known value of $\theta$ in one dimension; $\theta_{1d} = 0.375$ (see Fig. \ref{1d2dT=0}a).
 Also, one can directly fit the tips (i.e., the points corresponding to $x = \pm t$) of the unscaled distributions at different times in the form $\sim t^{-\theta_{1d}}$ (see inset of Fig. \ref{1d2dT=0}a).